bcgov/smk-cli/docs/edit-tool.md

 ### Select which base maps are available

 `Select which base maps are available` Allows you to specify your list of selectable base maps from the SMK list of base map options.
 Click once on any check-box to add or remove it from your base map list.
-This will not affect your selection of default base map for you application.
+This will not affect your selection of default base map for your application.

 ![Options](basemap-options.png)